 - Administration Building

 The current dredging and CDF operation is being done by a joint venture between Durocher Marine (a division of Kokosing Construction Company, Inc) and O'Brien & Gere.
 This contract started in 2011 and will end in 2016.
-A new contract will be awarded in 2016 to continue the excellent work already completed.
+We are in the final option year of this contract.
+The 2016 dredging is scheduled to start in August 2016, with a completion date of Sept.
+30, 2016.
+A new contract will be awarded in 2016 to continue work.

 Add your name to the electronic mailing list for this project: E-mail us!